pleiadian53/qrecommender/README.md

        (fitness function is defined in cofi.py whereas the main genetic optimization algorithm is implemented in evolution.py.

-Note that the files may seem to be a bit messy but the idea here is to group key functions relevant to this prototype in one file i.e. cofi.py for the purpose of this demo.
+Note that most of the key subroutines are organized in cofi.py for the purpose of this demo.
-Moreover, the file set {cofi.py, cofi_ref.py} implements both types of collaborative filtering algorithms (i.e. weighted averaging with similarity matrix and regression-based scheme).
-Lastly, {minimizer.py}
+The file set {`cofi.py`, `cofi_ref.py`} implements both types of collaborative filtering algorithms i.e.
-implements Polack-Ribiere flavour of conjugate gradients.
+i) weighted averaging with similarity matrix and ii) a latent-factored based model that can be solved via matrix factorization or via regression.
+Lastly, `minimizer.py` implements Polack-Ribiere flavour of conjugate gradients.
 The rest of the files mostly contain helper functions.